You can save time by making a pot roast in a pressure cooker. It still tastes like you spent a long time cooking the pot roast.

 - Pour seasoning over roast.

 - Place lid on the pot, and use the meat setting.
 When roast has finished cooking, perform a natural release.
+Remove the roast from the pressure cooker.

 - Steam potatoes or other desired vegetables for 6 minutes on high pressure.